 The proposed methodology has been evaluated both numerically and experimentally.
 The theoretical soil-pile system has been modelled to simulate the pile responses to sine-sweep excitations.
 The simulation results verified that the proposed pile diagnosis method is sensitive to identify pile toe and defects on the IRF curve.
-The simulations show that the IRF may be read in a similar manner than for the standard PIT.
-Furtherly, the method was tested via field trials on 6 piles which include 1 intact and 5 defective piles.
-Thanks to the wide-spectrum sine excitation, it can be generally concluded that the proposed method based on IRF gave good results in 5 of 6 piles for assessing the pile length.
-The damage diagnosis, however, is more difficult and could not be achieved in all piles without doubt.
-The deconvolution process is mostly depending on choosing the optimal regularization parameter.
+In addition, the method was tested via field trials on 6 piles which include 1 intact and 5 defective piles.
+Thanks to the wide-spectrum sine excitation, it can be generally concluded that the proposed method based on IRF gave good results in 5 of 6 the piles in terms of assessing the pile length.
+The damage diagnosis, however, is more difficult and could not be achieved in all piles beyond doubt.
+The deconvolution process is mostly dependant on the choice of the optimal regularization parameter.
 It is known from the literature (Vogel, 2002) that a regularization parameter which is too small will result in the magnification of noise and other disturbances in the IRF.
 Thus, the depth information may be masked in high oscillations, which might be the case in pile 4.
 If, on the other hand, the regularization parameter is too high, over-smoothening occurs and defect locations may be filtered out of the IRF curve.
 This technique may offer potential to be a complementary method to the traditional PIT if the processing is enhanced and the role of the optimal regularization factor is investigated in detail.
 Since the simulations indicate the effectiveness of the proposed method, investigation in the experimental procedure regarding the cause for the deviation of the results need to be performed.
 The tested concrete piles have very similar characteristics, such as material properties, dimensions, and defect locations.
 Therefore, future testing should be then carried out with other pile types and more damage scenarios.

 Acknowledgements